 Consumers prefer to pay for what they use; from the electric meter on their house to the gas pump.
 Software, however, has never followed this model.
 You buy what you think you’ll need, which could be off by a lot either way depending on business growth or any number of factors.
 Then there’s multiple usage metrics, license models and schedules.
 It’s no wonder enterprises have a staff of software asset managers to keep it all organized.

 Yet change is on the horizon.
-“Every software vendor I talk to is experimenting with a consumption [or usage-based] licensing model in one way or another right now,” says Mathieu Baissac, VP of product management at Flexera, a provider of licensing, compliance management and installation solutions for software producers and enterprises.
+“Every software vendor I talk to is experimenting with a consumption [or usage-based] software licensing model in one way or another right now,” says Mathieu Baissac, VP of product management at Flexera, a provider of compliance management, installation and software licensing solutions for software producers and enterprises.
 “I haven’t seen a licensing model adopted so fast in the 20 years that I’ve been doing this.”

 Backing up his viewpoint is IDC research that predicts usage-based software pricing models will be an option for 80% of applications by just 2017.*